\"Writing.Com

 I keep expecting to get hate mail from that poet.

-Sum1's In Seattle Author Icon: You know, I can't agree more with you.
+Sum1's In Schaumburg Author Icon: You know, I can't agree more with you.
 What you say about poets in this newsletter is absolutely correct.
 I went to that link and read it, and I think my reaction was exactly the same as yours.
 And that's what always turned me off to poetry.
 So how did I start writing it myself?
 No idea.
 But I firmly believe a poem should still tell a story, one that can be read by anyone, and understood!
 Nice newsletter, I can see our minds think alike in poetry, and that might be a little scary. *Smile*

 Anyone whose mind is like mine should be watched carefully.
 I don't think a poem necessarily has to tell a story; it's perfectly okay if it sets a scene or strikes a mood or whatever; most importantly for our purposes here in this newsletter, poems can be comedic verse.
 Stories can be used to tell stories more directly.
 But that's certainly a legitimate use of poetry.